-Wednesday evening, MUSC is hosting a Welcome Reception at in the Palmetto Garden Room, also known as the Palmetto Cafe, in Charleston Place from 6 - 9 p.m.
-We hope to see you there!
+Wednesday evening, MUSC hosted a Welcome Reception at in the Palmetto Garden Room, also known as the Palmetto Cafe, in Charleston Place from 6 - 9 p.m.

-Thursday's local scientific program will take place on the MUSC Campus with a half day of academic sessions.
-Lunch is provided and the annual Halsted Society photo will be taken.
-After the academic session, we have three opportunities for you.
-We invite you to join us on a walking tour through an historic section of Charleston, led by anthropologist Dr. Ade Ofunniyin (Dr. O), grandson of the legendary Charleston Blacksmith, Philip Simmons, and founder and CEO of the Gullah Society.
-(Note: This is the same tour offered to your guests on Thursday morning, during your academic session.)
-We invite you join your guest to tour the historic Roper House.
-Or spend time on a self-guided tour of the Waring Historical Library, the special collections and rare book library for the Medical University of South Carolina.
-Note: both the Walking tour with Dr. O and the Roper House tour are now full.
+Thursday's local scientific program was on the MUSC Campus with a half day of academic sessions.
+After the academic session, there were three opportunities to learn more about MUSC and Charleston.
+We hosted a walking tour through an historic section of Charleston, led by anthropologist Dr. Ade Ofunniyin (Dr. O), grandson of the legendary Charleston Blacksmith, Philip Simmons, and founder and CEO of the Gullah Society; a tour the historic Roper House; and a self-guided tour of the Waring Historical Library, the special collections and rare book library for the Medical University of South Carolina.

 Spouse and Guest Social Programs:

-Dr. O will guide us through a leisurely walking tour in the historic district, focusing on the famed Charleston gates created by Philip Simmons, one of the world's most renowned Master Blacksmiths.
-Dr. O will speak to the significance of Philip Simmons as an African American blacksmith and someone of Gullah Geechee heritage.
-Dr. O will delve into the influence of the Gullah Geechee in the Lowcountry and the efforts being made by the Gullah Society to preserve their heritage, providing a deeper understanding and depth of gratitude to their contributions to society.
+Dr. O will guided us through a leisurely walking tour in the historic district, focusing on the famed Charleston gates created by Philip Simmons, one of the world's most renowned Master Blacksmiths.
+Dr. O spoke to the significance of Philip Simmons as an African American blacksmith and someone of Gullah Geechee heritage.
+Dr. O dove into the influence of the Gullah Geechee in the Lowcountry and the efforts being made by the Gullah Society to preserve their heritage, providing a deeper understanding and depth of gratitude to their contributions to society.

 The Roper House, part of the American Classical Homes Preservation Trust, is an outstanding example of early 19th Century Greek Revival architecture.
 The house is built on a monumental scale, with massive, two-story-high Ionic columns raised above a first floor, arched loggia pedestal base.The private tour provides a glimpse into life on the High Battery.

-Friday's academic sessions take place in the Cypress Room at Charleston Place and concludes at 11:30 a.m. with the annual business meeting taking place from 11:30 - noon.
-There are no morning social events scheduled, providing spouses and guests ample time to explore the art galleries, museums, market area, shops and boutiques on Upper King Street, or enjoy a morning at the Spa at Charleston Place.
+Friday's academic sessions took place in the Cypress Room at Charleston Place and concluded at 11:30 a.m. with the annual business meeting taking place from 11:30 - noon.

-After lunch on your own, join us for a short walk to the Charleston Library Society, one of Charleston's true treasures.
-(The tour begins at 1 p.m. with light refreshments.)
+Guests enjoyed a short walk to the Charleston Library Society, one of Charleston's true treasures.
 Founded in 1748, decades before the United States, all four South Carolinians who signed the Declaration of Independence were board members.
 From colonial era letters to literary manuscripts, the Library Society's Archives and Special Collections hold some of the Lowcountry's greatest cultural treasures.
 Today, it stands as the nation's second-oldest continually operating library and in addition to being a lending library, local Charlestonians often referred to the Library Society as Charleston's cultural, social and intellectual living room, hosting screenings, book events and talks.

-The Friday night Black Tie Dinner and Reception includes a cocktail reception and special musical performance at Circular Congregational Church: The Sound of Charleston from Gospel to Gershwin.
+The Friday night Black Tie Dinner and Reception included a cocktail reception and special musical performance at Circular Congregational Church: The Sound of Charleston from Gospel to Gershwin.
 Charleston’s longest running musical production.

 “The best night out in the City is this must-see performance of gospel, Gershwin, music of the Civil War, light classics, and jazz — all the elements of Charleston’s rich musical stew”– Frommers Travel Guide

-Saturday's academic session takes place in the Cypress Room at Charleston Place.
-There are no social events planned for Saturday.
+Saturday's academic session took place in the Cypress Room at Charleston Place.